Zurich Airport: Terminal B

 Terminal B contains gates prefixed B and D. It opened in 1975 and reopened in November 2011 after an extensive three-year reconstruction.
 Like terminal A, it takes the form of a finger pier directly connected at one end to the Airside Centre.
 Since reconstruction, it can accommodate both Schengen and non-Schengen flights at the same gates.
 Each gate has two numbers, one prefixed B and the other D, but with different passenger routes to and from the gates to separate the flows of Schengen and non-Schengen passengers.

 Terminal E

-Terminal E contains gates prefixed E, and is also known as the midfield terminal or Dock E. It is a stand-alone satellite terminal located on the opposite side of runway 10/28 from the Airside Center, and is situated between runways 16/34 and 14/32.
-It is entirely used by non-Schengen international flights and became operational and was opened on September 1, 2003.
-It is connected to the Airside Center by the Skymetro, an automated underground people mover.
+Terminal E contains gates prefixed E and is also known as the midfield terminal or Dock E. It is a stand-alone satellite terminal located on the opposite side of runway 10/28 from the Airside Centre, and is situated between runways 16/34 and 14/32.
+It is entirely used by non-Schengen international flights and became operational on 1 September 2003.
+It is connected to the Airside Centre by the Skymetro, an automated underground people mover.

 Runways

 Zurich Airport has three runways: 16/34 of 3700 m in length, 14/32 of 3300 m in length, and 10/28 of 2500 m in length.
 For most of the day and in most conditions, runway 14 is used for landings and runways 16 and 28 are used for takeoffs, although different patterns are used early morning and in the evenings.
+Zurich voters approved the extension of two runways at Zurich Airport on 3 March 2024.
+The extension of runway 28 by 400 m to the west and runway 32 by 280 m to the north is expected to increase safety and reduce noise pollution.
+The project is supported by the government of Zurich and the majority of political parties.